-The NYDF’s overarching goal, Goal 1, aims to halt natural forest loss by 2030, with at least a 50% reduction by 2020 as a milestone toward its target.
-While natural forests clearly do not include monoculture tree plantations, Goal 1 does not specify whether the aim is to reduce and then end gross or net loss of natural forests:
+The NYDF’s overarching target, Goal 1 aims to halt natural forest loss by 2030 and achieve at least a 50 percent reduction by 2020.
+While natural forests clearly do not include monoculture tree plantations, Goal 1 does not specify whether the aim is to end gross or net loss of natural forests:

-- Ending gross natural forest loss means that, from year-to-year, there would be no measurable clearing of natural forest area.
+- Ending gross natural forest loss would mean that, from year-to-year, there would be no measurable clearing of natural forest area.

-- Ending net natural forest loss means that the measurable area of natural forest regeneration/reforestation would be equal to or greater than the measurable area of gross natural forest loss over a specified time period.
+- Ending net natural forest loss would mean that the measurable area of natural forest regeneration/reforestation would be equal to or greater than the measurable area of gross natural forest loss over a specified time period.

-The following two proxy indicators were used to monitor each type of loss:
+Three proxy indicators were used to monitor each type of loss (Table 1).